iTwin/presentation/packages/hierarchies/README.md

   // First, set up access to the iModel const schemaProvider = createECSchemaProvider(getIModelSchemaContext(imodel));
   const imodelAccess = {
-    ...schemaProvider,
+    // The key of the iModel we're accessing
+    imodelKey: imodel.key,
+    // Schema provider provides access to EC information (metadata) ...schemaProvider,
     // While caching for hierarchy inspector is not mandatory, it's recommended to use it to improve performance ...createCachingECClassHierarchyInspector({ schemaProvider, cacheSize: 100 }),